Arthur Brodhurst

 Brodhurst was educated at Malvern College and Pembroke College, Cambridge.
 He played first-class cricket for Cambridge University and Gloucestershire from 1937 to 1946, re-appearing in a single first-class game for MCC in Canada in 1951.
 During the Second World War he was in the Royal Artillery commanding anti-aircraft units in the North African desert; later he was liaison officer with the Czech Armoured Brigade and ended the war as town major of Haarlem, where he re-introduced cricket to Holland.
 He taught at Winchester College from 1946 to 1978, including three periods in charge of cricket, and was a housemaster from 1954 to 1970.
+His nickname there was Ahab in recognition of his initials and his obsessive behaviour.

 Brodhurst married Meg, daughter of the cricket historian Harry Altham who was also a housemaster at Winchester College.
 They had three children.